-R v Rashid EWCA Crim 1677: Sentence for rape reduced from 12 years to 9 ½ years
+R v Rashid EWCA Crim 1677: Sentence for rape reduced from 12 years to 9 and a half years.

 R v RT EWCA Crim 743: Conviction for rape quashed due to defective directions on good character, distress/demeanour of complainant and complaint evidence.